Apply security updates

 For Automatically update anti-malware engine, select Yes .

 If this setting is disabled, then on Computer Details > Updates > Advanced Threat Scan Engine, the Is Latest section displays "N/A".

 For some platforms, Deep Security Manager20 supports older versions.
 See Deep Security Agent platforms.

 By default, to conserve disk space, Deep Security Relay will not download and distribute security updates for these older agents.
 To enable security updates for them, go to Administration > System Settings > Updates.
 Select Allow supported 8.0 and 9.0 Agents to be updated.

 Deep Security Agent 8.0 is no longer supported.
 This check box only applies to the 9.0 agent.

 If an update has been downloaded from Trend Micro and available for some time, but computers are not updated yet, an alert occurs.
+For rule updates, by default, the limit is 30 minutes.
 For pattern updates, by default, the limit is 1 hour.